 Clean your Husqvarna chainsaw filter regularly throughout the season.
 Brush the dirt from the air filter or shake it to remove the dirt.
 You can also clean it with a mild dish detergent and water solution.
 Rinse the filter until the water runs clear.
 Allow the filter to air dry.

-9. Replace the Spark Plug in a Husqvarna Chainsaw
+9. Replace the Spark Plug

 Make sure you always have a good spark plug in place.
 A fouled or damaged plug can cause your Husqvarna chainsaw to have intermittent spark problems resulting in poor performance.

 Remove the old spark plug and replace it with a new spark plug that is gapped to the manufacturer’s specification.
 Hold off on attaching the spark plug wire.
 You want to leave it unattached until you have completed servicing your Husqvarna.

 10. Clean the Cooling System and Air Intake

 The engine can overheat and shut down when it gets hot due to debris and dirt clogging the air passageways.
 When air can’t circulate around the engine to keep it cool, your Husqvarna chainsaw will overheat which can result in potential engine damage.